-I’m not sure why some people feel like pregnancy is an invitation to make remarks about a woman’s size, but after three pregnancies, I can attest that this is the case.
-Last week, I shared with Matthew about how the comments made me feel.
+I'm not sure why some people feel like pregnancy is an invitation to make remarks about a woman's size, but after three pregnancies, I can attest that this is the case.
+Last week, I shared with my husband Matthew about how the unwanted pregnancy comments made me feel.
 He hugged me, told me I was beautiful and later on wrote on Facebook:

 Friends, just because a woman is pregnant, that does not give us permission to talk about her weight, marvel at the size of her belly, or rub her tummy like she's Buddha.
 Just because a woman is pregnant, that does not make your oohs, ahhhs, & wows not “personal”–pregnancy is always personal… Perhaps among our trusted inner circles these conversations are still acceptable.
 But that's for those who are pregnant to decide and not for the rest of us to assume.

 The post generated hundreds of likes and dozens of comments from men and women alike with similar stories.
-It made me feel better to know I wasn’t alone in my feelings of shame and frustration.
+It made me feel better to know I wasn't alone in my feelings of shame and frustration and that I wasn't the only one dealing with unwanted pregnancy comments.
 It also demonstrated that though this has been said before, it needs to be said today.